 2.)
 Place the rubbed Pork Shoulder (or pork butt) into the bottom of your Instant pot or Crockpot with the fattiest side (the fat cap) of the pork shoulder facing up.
 Pour in your Avacado Oil (or bacon grease or lard) on top of the fatty cap.
 Dump in with ALL the rest of the ingredients.
 It doesn’t matter if it’s evenly coated/ dispersed, because it will all cook down into a flavorful sauce at the end that we will DEFINITELY be saving and using when we pan fry these later!

 4.)
-Cook In the Instant Pot for 40 mins on meat setting (high) and allow slow, natural release of pressure at the end (this means you do NOT manually release the pressure) before opening it!
+Cook In the Instant Pot 1 hour and 30 minutes on meat setting (high) and allow slow, natural release of pressure at the end (this means you do NOT manually release the pressure) before opening it!
 Mine usually takes 15-20 minutes to naturally release the pressure after it’s done cooking.
 If you’re using a Crockpot, then slow cook on low for low for 8 hours, or high for 3.5-4 hours ( until cooked and tender!!).

 5.)
 When ready to eat (***see note 1 for storage methods if not eating right away) heat a large skillet on Medium-High Heat.
-When the Pan is hot, add a light spray of avocado oil or a drizzle of it oil, then some of the shredded pork (don’t overcrowd the pan too much, heat in batches of how much you’ll be eating for dinner!).
+When the Pan is hot, add a light spray of avocado oil or a drizzle of oil, then some of the shredded pork (don’t overcrowd the pan too much, heat in batches of how much you’ll be eating for dinner!).
 Allow the pork shreds to lightly brown for 20-30 seconds, then stir around to brown the other sides of the meat pieces for another 20-30 seconds.
-Once they’ve brown a bit and crisped around the edges, then spoon out some (a few tablespoons) of the stirred up, leftover fats/ juices from the Instant Pot/Crockpot (chunks of onion included!) into the pan and mix into your pork shreds.
+Once they’ve brown and crisped up a bit around the edges, spoon out some (a few tablespoons) of the s leftover juices from the Instant Pot/Crockpot (chunks of onion included!) into the pan and mix into your pork shreds.
 Let Crisp, Brown, and caramelize for a minute or so!
 Careful not to overbrown the pork or it will be too crispy.
-Remove from heat.
+Remove from heat & serve immediately!

 6.)
-Eat Immediately!! 🙂 See post for all the things you can make with your low carb pork carnitas meat!
+Enjoy!! 🙂 See post for all the things you can make with your low carb pork carnitas meat!

 **NOTE 1: It is best to fry the shredded carnitas (make them crispy in the juices) RIGHT before eating otherwise you’ll have dry and crispy carnitas when eating later.
 Just SAVE the leftover pan juices ( to use for frying) and the plain shredded pork separately (in separate container!), so that you can pan fry them at a later time just prior to eating!
 You can also freeze leftovers in the same manner – pan juices and shredded pork in two seperate containers.
 In either case, when you’re ready to reheat/crisp the carnitas to eat, follow step 5 in the directions again =reheat in pan, brown lightly, then add a spoonful or two of juices to finish browning and finish the flavors.
 If cooking from frozend